tlswg/tls-key-update/model/SPEC-MAPPING.md

   for `CertificateRequest` and auth completion and encode guards:
   - no EKU while post-handshake auth is outstanding,
   - no post-handshake certificate request while EKU is in progress.
+  (This abstraction now exists for TLS and both DTLS models.)

 ## Appendix C (Security Goals) vs. Models